From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: From chambers to echo chambers

-In Fig. \ref{fig:echo_chambers_population_decay}, we show the auto-overlap of each augmented echo chamber as a function of the number of weeks between them.
-We present such auto-overlaps for the believers and the skeptics separately, and, in both cases, we find that the number of common users in the chambers decay monotonically with the number of weeks passed.
-We find that a higher proportion of believers stay in their echo chambers compared to the skeptics.
-Remarkably, we find that only $9.7 \pm 1.7\%$ of the believers and $8.1 \pm 2.4\%$ of the skeptics remain in the augmented echo chamber from one week to the next, i.e., at $t - \tau = 1$, indicating a massive flow of users in the Twitter conversation within both ideological groups.
-This result thus supports our second hypothesis: at the micro level, a lot of users enter and leave the conversation from week to week, but, at the macro level, the structural properties of the interaction networks are stable.
+In Fig. \ref{fig:echo_chambers_population_decay}, we show how the auto-overlap decreases over increasing weeks for each group.
+We find that climate believers retain more users over time than climate skeptics.
+Interestingly, only around $9.7 \pm 1.7 \%$ of believers and $8.1 \pm 2.4\%$ of skeptics remain in the conversation from one week to the next, reflecting significant user turnover within both groups.
+This high turnover aligns with our second hypothesis, suggesting that although users frequently enter and exit the conversation each week, the broader structure of the interaction networks remains stable.